SP-SEDT: Self-supervised Pre-training for Sound Event Detection Transformer: EXPERIMENTS

 \subsection{Results}

 The results on the DCASE2019 task4 validation set are given in Table \ref{tab:dcase}.
-We experiment with two model configurations which all adopt 3 transformer decoder blocks, but differ in the number of transformer encoder blocks $E$.
+We experiment with two model configurations that all adopt 3 transformer decoder blocks but differ in the number of transformer encoder blocks $E$.
 SP-SEDT (E=6) achieves the best results in all metrics.
-The proposed self-supervised pre-training approach brings an average of $4.2\%$, $3.4\%$, $3.8\%$ absolute improvement on event-based, segment-based and audio tagging $F1$ scores respectively.
-The event-based $F1$ score gets the highest improvement, which demonstrates that the random patch detection pretext task can equip the SEDT with better localization ability.
-Actually, without strongly labeled data, SEDT can only learn to detect temporal boundaries from synthetic data, which has a large domain gap with real recordings.
+Among them, the SED main evaluation metric, i.e. event-based $F1$ score, gets the highest improvement with an average of $7.4\%$, which demonstrates that the random patch detection pretext task can equip SEDT with better localization ability.
+Besides, the segment-based and audio tagging $F1$ scores also increase by an average of $4.7\%$ and $5.6\%$, respectively.
+Actually, without strongly labeled data, SEDT can only learn to detect temporal boundaries from the synthetic data, which has a large domain gap with real recordings.
 While the proposed pre-training is conducted on real recordings, the localization ability of SP-SEDT can be better generalized to detect events in real audios.

+The performance of SEDT does not exceed CTrans, the main reason is that CTrans searches for the optimal binarization threshold and median filtering window size for each event category on the validation set, but SP-SEDT can outperform all baseline models without using the information of the validation set.

-From Table \ref{tab:dcase}, we can also observe that SP-SEDT can perform better with the increasing of encoder blocks, while the deeper encoder doesn't bring benefit to the baseline models.
+From Table \ref{tab:dcase}, we can also observe that SP-SEDT can perform better with the increasing of encoder blocks, while the deeper encoder does not bring benefit to the baseline models.
 It suggests that the pre-training allows training a larger model on limited labeled data without the triggering of overfitting.